googlegenomics/readthedocs/README.md

 #### Data Analysis Application Samples

 * [denovo-variant-caller-java](https://github.com/googlegenomics/denovo-variant-caller-java)
-Calls de novo variants using information from a mother, father and child trio with a bayesian inference method.
+A de novo variant caller which uses information from a mother, father and child trio with a bayesian inference method.

 #### Miscellaneous